Tilly’s (NYSE:TLYS) Releases Q3 2022 Earnings Guidance

 Tilly’s (NYSE:TLYS – Get Rating) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $0.05-$0.11 for the period, compared to the consensus estimate of $0.21.
 The company issued revenue guidance of $165.00 million-$170.00 million, compared to the consensus revenue estimate of $172.22 million.

-Tilly’s (NYSE:TLYS – Get Rating) last announced its earnings results on Thursday, September 1st.
-The specialty retailer reported $0.13 EPS for the quarter, missing analysts’ consensus estimates of $0.16 by ($0.03).
-Tilly’s had a net margin of 7.13% and a return on equity of 30.63%.
-During the same period last year, the firm posted $0.66 EPS.
-As a group, research analysts predict that Tilly’s will post 0.65 earnings per share for the current year.
+Tilly’s (NYSE:TLYS – Get Rating) last announced its quarterly earnings data on Thursday, September 1st.
+The specialty retailer reported $0.13 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.16 by ($0.03).
+Tilly’s had a net margin of 5.18% and a return on equity of 21.03%.
+During the same quarter in the previous year, the business earned $0.66 EPS.
+As a group, equities research analysts predict that Tilly’s will post 0.36 earnings per share for the current fiscal year.

-In related news, Director Janet Kerr sold 8,000 shares of the stock in a transaction on Wednesday, July 6th.
-The stock was sold at an average price of $7.18, for a total value of $57,440.00.
-Following the transaction, the director now directly owns 34,414 shares of the company’s stock, valued at approximately $247,092.52.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Corporate insiders own 26.71% of the company’s stock.
+In other news, Director Janet Kerr sold 8,000 shares of the stock in a transaction on Wednesday, July 6th.
+The shares were sold at an average price of $7.18, for a total value of $57,440.00.
+Following the sale, the director now owns 34,414 shares of the company’s stock, valued at $247,092.52.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+26.71% of the stock is currently owned by insiders.

 Tilly's, Inc operates as a specialty retailer of casual apparel, footwear, accessories, and hardgoods for young men and women, and boys and girls in the United States.
 Its apparel merchandise includes tops, outerwear, bottoms, and dresses; and accessories merchandise comprises backpacks, hydration bottles, hats, sunglasses, small electronics and accessories, handbags, watches, jewelry, and others, as well as hardgoods consists of skateboards, longboards, bikes, roller-skates, and equipment for snowboarding and surfing.